cdenning91/bia-bhaile/README.md

 This website was designed to be viewed on multiple devices and can adapt with the users preferece.

+The aim of this project is to create a user friendly community space.
+Easy to use space to view or download recipes, submit pictures or just get in touch.

 # User Experience

 ### First Time User: